dayhaysoos/gatsby-starter-stripe-storefront/README.md

 ### Home Page and Products Page

 By default, these are the same.
 If you'd like to have your own content for your home page, simply make an index.js file in the `pages` directory.

+# Feedback

+If you ran into issues trying to use this, would like to request a feature or areas where this can be improved, please open up an issue or hit me up on Twitter. @Dayhaysoos